CCTEVP/RadioWSServer/src/postcontent/README.md

 ## Purpose

-This folder contains the backward compatibility endpoint `/postcontent` that forwards requests to the `/radio/post` endpoint without requiring authentication.
+This folder contains the backward compatibility endpoint `/postcontent` that acts as a bridge to `/rooms/radio/post` using the hardcoded **advertiser token**.

-This exists for legacy clients that have not yet migrated to the new room-based routing system.
+This exists for legacy clients that have not yet migrated to the new room-based routing system with authentication.

+## How It Works

+1. Client sends POST request to `/postcontent` (no token required)
+2. Server internally forwards to `/rooms/radio/post` with hardcoded advertiser token
+3. Response from `/rooms/radio/post` is forwarded back to client

 ## Endpoint Details

 - **URL:** `POST /postcontent`
-- **Authentication:** None required (internal forwarding)
+- **Authentication:** None required from client (uses internal advertiser token)
-- **Target:** Forwards to radio room
+- **Target:** Bridges to `/rooms/radio/post` with advertiser authentication
+- **Token Used:** Hardcoded advertiser token (clientId: `advertiser`)
-- **Payload:** Same format as `/radio/post`:
+- **Payload:** Same format as `/rooms/radio/post`:
   ```json
   {
     "type": "string (required)",